cyberspirit0/pull-request-v2/README.md

 # pull-request-v2
 This repository is created for practising Git workflow.
-This line was changed by dev1.
+This line is added directly by repo owner.